JennKempCodes/CommonGroundAutomation/README.md

 Common Ground Objectives

+NOTE:
+In order to run this script successfully, you will need the following installed on your machine:

+Firefox browser version 46
+Ruby verison 2.+
+Ruby Selenium-Webdriver version - 2.53

+( Long story short Selenium webdriver will not work with newer versions of FF, also the newest version of Selenium-Webdriver causes another type of error.
+The above will work :-)

 Acceptance Criteria:
 We need to make sure the site is up and running.
 We need to make sure that the URL directs are working